oslabs-beta/KUR8/README.md

 ## Deploying KUR8

-KUR8 requires your Kubernetes cluster to be up and running
+KUR8 requires your Kubernetes cluster to already be set up and running

 An image of the application has been pushed to [Docker Hub](https://hub.docker.com/repository/docker/kur8/dashboard) for those who would like to build the image directly from the public repository.